-Objectives Controls
+Objectives Controls 200

-- O1 To ensure that additions and alterations do C1 not have an unsympathetic impact on the architectural style of the original building. - O2 To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on surrounding properties. - Alterations and additions to post-1950s residential towers have regard to: - a) their visual prominence; - b) impacts on views from public spaces; - c) impacts on view sharing from private properties; - d) the architectural integrity of the existing building; and - e) the materials and finishes of the existing building.
+To ensure that additions and alterations do not have an unsympathetic impact on the architectural style of the original building.
+To ensure that additions and alterations do not detract from the character of the area or have an unreasonable impact on surrounding properties. a) their visual prominent b) impacts on views from c) impacts on view shard properties, d) the architectural interesting building: and regard to: regard

+Repeal ad by MDCR 2015 Amend